Sąd okręgowy

 The district courts always include a criminal and a civil division (typically two for each type, one for first-instance cases, and another one designated as an appellate division; nevertheless, an appellate section within a single division may be formed as an alternative instead, in the case of smaller courts). as well as a labour and social insurance division; some may additionally have a commercial division as well as an inspection division (wydział wizytacyjny) tasked with administrative auditing and oversight of the subordinate courts; a penitentiary division for cases related to prisons, an execution division with similar roles to sąd rejonowy court's enforcement division, and others according to the court's needs as determined by the minister of justice.

-All of these courts are responsible along with their military counterparts for issuing European arrest warrants, either on own initiative or on a request of a subordinate court), as well as fot maintaining the registry of press outlets, which is obligatory for all Polish printed or electronic periodical media outlets other than those licensed or listed under the broadcasting act by the National Broadcasting Council, in order for them to legally publish..
+All of these courts are responsible along with their military counterparts for issuing European arrest warrants, either on own initiative or on a request of a subordinate court), as well as for maintaining the registry of press outlets, which is obligatory for all Polish printed or electronic periodical media outlets other than those licensed or listed under the broadcasting act by the National Broadcasting Council, in order for them to legally publish..
 They are also responsible for maintaining lists of available expert witnesses in various fields, as well as of physicians enrolled as court physicians, holding exclusive specific authorization to issue recognized sick-leave certificates excusing for absence in court proceedings, mandatory for the trial participants (including the defendant or the parties to a civil litigation, their legal representation, as well as the subpoenaed witnesses), an institution introduced in order to limit the previously widespread abuse aimed at obstructing justice.